pxlit-projects/Guts-DotNetProgrAdv-23-24/README.md

 Test results of all students are sent to the Guts servers.
 You can check your progress and compare with the averages of other students via [guts-web.pxl.be](https://guts-web.pxl.be).
-Login, go to ".NET Essentials" in the navigation bar and select the chapter you want to view.
+Login, go to ".NET Advanced" in the navigation bar and select the chapter (module) you want to view.

 ![alt text][img_chapter_contents]